 Last but not least, I always like a stop at the Graystone Mansion (905 Loma Vista Dr), where you can do a self-guided tour of this omnipresent film location.
 No matter the house you’ll be looking at, for the best tour from Rodeo Drive, I recommend driving west on Wilshire, then take a right on Beverly.
 Glen.
 This way, you can take a right on Sunset Blvd and explore from there.

-If you’re not up for a drive, there are also guided bus tours and Starline tours that could take you through more than 30 celebrity homes, giving the history of these landmark homes as you go along.
+➤ If you’re not up for a drive, check out Starline Tours, the original company that started doing celebrity homes tours.
+The classic Hollywood Celebrity Homes Tour can take you through more than 30, giving you the history of these landmark homes as you go along. ➥ BOOK IT HERE

 Drive to 3000 Canyon Lake Drive